dadish/ProcessGraphQL/Readme.md

 Given the `$page`, `$field` and a `$value`, the method sets the value to the page's given field.

 > Note: The GraphQL api is built upon [Youshido/GraphQL][youshido-graphql] library.
 So the methods above should
 > be built using that library.
-Please see [FieldtypeMapMarkerGraphQL][map-marker-graphql] module for reference.
+Please see [GraphQLFieldtypeMapMarker][map-marker-graphql] module for reference.

 When your module is ready, just install it and it should be automatically used by ProcessGraphQL and your fieldtype should be available via your GraphQL api.